 Above: What looks like old wood, Blake reveals, isn't reclaimed timber: "It's a finish that we do ourselves, completely handmade to look like reclaimed timber.
 Almost any color or texture can be achieved."
 Since Blake's technique is labor intensive (not to mention proprietary), we suggest sourcing Reclaimed Barn Wood.
 It's available in a wide range of finishes, including a white-washed version, from Elmwood Reclaimed Timber, in Peculiar, Missouri.

 Above: Not every detail in the kitchen is rarefied.
 On the back wall, what looks like old-fashioned, carpenter-built tongue-and-groove wood paneling is prefabricated MDF fiberboard.
 It can be sourced at building supply stores, such as Lowe's, where White/Satin Hardboard Wall Paneling is $19.98 for an approximately 4-by-8-foot panel.
 For more ways to put it to use, see our Rehab Diaries: DIY Beadboard Ceilings and The DIY Kitchen Overhaul for Under $500

-Above: Canvas Home's small Tinware Creamer is actually glazed stoneware (with mock chips); it's 3 1/4 inches tall and on sale for $3, marked down from $10.
+Above: Canvas Home's 3 1/4-inch-tall Tinware Creamer is actually glazed stoneware (with mock chips); $10.